EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Experiments

 \subsubsection{Evaluation of Bi-FCFM and ACTL}

-As shown in Table~\ref{lab:lab4}, with the equipping of Bi-FCFM with ACTL, the localization and tracking capabilities of BL are effectively improved.
-It brings the BL a gain of $3.56$, $3.58$, $3.10$, $4.72$, and $5.24$ on HOTA, DetA, AssA, MOTA, and IDF1, respectively.
-In addition, to explicitly confirm the role of components in Bi-FCFM, we conduct the experiments shown in Table~\ref{lab:lab5}.
-The statistical results show that Bi-FCFM greatly enhances the performance of BL with only a negligible increase in computational overhead.
+As shown in Table~\ref{lab:lab4}, with the equipping of Bi-FCFM with ACTL, the localization and tracking capabilities of baseline are effectively improved.
+It brings the BL a gain of $3.56$, $4.72$, and $5.24$ on HOTA, MOTA, and IDF1, respectively.
+In addition, to explicitly confirm the role of components in Bi-FCFM, we conducted the experiments shown in Table~\ref{lab:lab5}.
+The statistical results show that Bi-FCFM greatly enhances the performance of baseline (\#HOTA +3.7, MOTA +2.31) with only a negligible increase in computational overhead (\#Param +1.57M).
+These performance gains are attributed to the ability of the proposed Bi-FCFM to capture both frequency and source domain cues unique to text and audio.
+This capability enhances the model's processing of contextual information, resulting in consistent performance improvements in both AR-MOT and RMOT tasks.
+Additionally, regardless of whether audio- or text-based methods are used, there is a general attenuation of the referring features during long-range propagation.
+This issue is mitigated by ACTL, which effectively transfers the referring features across distances to the model output.
+Consequently, the integration of Bi-FCFM with ACTL not only enables the model to better process contextual information but also ensures consistent performance enhancements in both tasks.

-\subsubsection{Hyperparameter settings for ACTL}
+\subsubsection{Hyperparameter Settings for ACTL}

 In Table~\ref{lab:lab6}, we analyze the impact of varying ACTL weights on the performance of EchoTrack.
 It is evident that as the weight incrementally rises from $0.5$ to $2.0$, the performance of EchoTrack steadily improves, reaching an optimal level at a weight of $2.0$.
 However, when the weight is increased to $4.0$, a marginal decline in the model's performance is observed.
 Consequently, the optimal weight assigned to ACTL is determined to be $2.0$.